utlandr/let-me-in/README.md

 ## Custom date range

-Go to `about:addons`  and open the prefences tab for the addon to set up a custom start and end date range.
+Go to `about:addons` and open the preferences tab for `let-me-in` to customise date range and the polling interval.